Beware Premature Payment Claims: MKA Bowen v Carelli Constructions

 - · Deeming provisions within contracts deeming will be unsuccessful to the extent that they deem a payment claim to have been made on or from the reference date, (where, the payment claim was made before the reference date) are ineffective.

 - · The case is another example of why parties should seek legal advice as to their rights and options before issuing a payment claim and seeking to engage the provisions of the SOP Act.

 See paragraph 17 per Digby J.

 See paragraph 35 per Digby J.

 See paragraph 74 per Digby J.

-If you have any questions about this article please get in touch with an author or a member of our Building & Construction team
+If you have any questions about this article please get in touch with the author or a member of our Building & Construction team.